-Other Post Employment Benefits
+Other Post-Employment Benefits

 In February 2009, the Retirement Board voted to act as Trustee with investment oversight for two trusts, one for County funds and one for School funds, invested to prefund Other Postemployment Benefits (OPEB) such as post-retirement health care.
 Authority for a local retirement board to act as Trustee for OPEB assets is provided for in Virginia Code §15.2-1547.
-Additional funding of \$7.5 million and \$2.6 million for the County and School trusts, respectively, was made during fiscal year 2021.
-As of June 30, 2021, the County and School trusts had assets of \$215.1 million and \$89.3 million, respectively.
+Additional funding of \$6.5 million and \$2.6 million for the County and School trusts, respectively, was made during fiscal year 2022.
+As of June 30, 2022, the County and School trusts had assets of \$201.8 million and \$83.7 million, respectively.
 These trusts are separate and independently managed from Retirement System assets.
-The OPEB trusts are managed in accordance with an Investment Policy Statement tailored to their needs.
+The OPEB trusts are managed in accordance with an Investment Policy Statement tailored to their risks and objectives.